Blue Plaque Scheme

 The Plaque for Samuel Pepys commemorates his stay “at the Hart” in Marlborough on June 15th 1668, about which he wrote... “a pretty fair town for a street or two” giving mention to “their houses on one side having their pent-houses supported with pillars, which makes it a good walk”.
 Historians continue a discussion as to which White Hart he may have referred, but the Plaque can be found on 114 High St.

 The plaque for the Statutes of Marlborough 1267 is on the College gates, the site of the former Castle.
 Henry III had been married in the Castle and his last Parliament was held here in 1267 at which was passed “The Statutes of Marlborough”.

 The plaque for the Battle of Marlborough 1642 is on the Castle and Ball Hotel.
 The West Country was generally Royalist in its sympathies with the Seymour family at the castle supporting the king.
 The town was a strong supporter of Parliament, however, and was garrisoned with Parliamentary troops.
 The Royalists attacked the town on December 5th 1642 from the north, entering via the alleyways that lead into the High Street.
 The Mayor, along with many citizens, was taken to Oxford in chains.

-You can download a leaflet and Town Walk map here
+You can download a leaflet for a self-guided walk here